 The Company complies with all disclosure requirements to ensure that Resonance Health manages the disclosure of price sensitive information effectively and in accordance with the requirements as set out by regulatory bodies.
-The Managing Director and Company Secretary are authorised to communicate with shareholders and the market in relation to Board approved disclosures.
+The Company Secretary is authorised to communicate with shareholders and the market in relation to Board approved disclosures.